 These are known as the eligibility conditions.
-You need to meet these conditions to be able to receive, apply for, or maintain your death and TPD cover in Equip Super.
+You need to meet these conditions to obtain death and TPD cover in Equip Super.

 Default death and TPD cover

 As an employee of Pitcher Partners, your default death and TPD cover is: